WKQ-wkq/CSCI599-Project-RL-for-Path-Finding/README.md

 ## Test

-To test a model, run:
+To test a model, here is a command example:

 ```test
 python main.py hard_0 sarsa 10 hard_0_sarsa.pkl